-- (a) Burning of petroleum-based products, such as tires, plastics, and roof shingles, which produce black smoke, is prohibited. - (b) Burning of garbage of any kind is prohibited. - (c) Burning of any material in a barrel is prohibited. - (d) No burning when the fire danger or fire danger forecast is class 3 or higher as per the Georgia Forestry Commission - (e) No burning is allowed on windy days (10 mph sustained or higher) or on days when the atmospheric conditions (cloudy, overcast, or raining) would cause the smoke to remain low to the ground.
+- (a) Burning of petroleum-based products, such as tires, plastics, and roof shingles, which produce black smoke, is prohibited. - (b) Burning of garbage of any kind is prohibited. - (c) Burning of any material in a barrel is prohibited. - (d) No burning when the fire danger or fire danger forecast is class 3 or higher as listed by Georgia Forestry Commission - (e) No commercial burning is allowed in the City of Canton.
+The term "commercial burning" means any burning by any party other than a person who resides in a residential dwelling located on the property on which the burning is taking place. - (f) The Fire Chief shall be authorized to ban any or all forms of outdoor burning when atmospheric or local conditions make outdoor fires hazardous.

-- (f) No commercial burning is allowed in the City of Canton.
-The term "commercial burning" means any burning by any party other than a person who resides in a residential dwelling located on the property on which the burning is taking place. - (f) The Fire Chief shall be authorized to ban any or all forms of outdoor burning when atmospheric or local conditions make outdoor fires hazardous. - (g) The Fire Chief shall be authorized to require the extinguishment of any fire if it adversely interferes with the enjoyment of life or use of property. - (h) The Fire Chief shall be authorized to ban outdoor burning in a limited geographical area upon receipt of medical documentation from a resident that the resident has a medical condition(s) adversely affected by smoke. - (i) No burning on Sunday - (j) No burning on any of the public streets, sidewalks, or alleys of the city.
+- (g) The Fire Chief shall be authorized to require the extinguishment of any fire if it adversely interferes with the enjoyment of life or use of property. - (h) The Fire Chief shall be authorized to ban outdoor burning in a limited geographical area upon receipt of medical documentation from a resident that the resident has a medical condition(s) adversely affected by smoke. - (i) No burning on Sunday - (j) No burning on any of the public streets, sidewalks, or alleys of the city - (k) No burning of yard waste